Bengman/Methodology/ios.md

   - SSH into your iPhone (see the iProxy section above) and run `wget <RELEASE URL FROM STEP 2>` → `dpkg -i <DOWNLOADED PACKAGE NAME>` → `killall -HUP SpringBoard` → `rm <DOWNLOADED PACKAGE NAME>`
   - On your iPhone, go to Settings → SSL Kill Switch 2 (it should be at the bottom) → Disable Certificate Validation

+- [ ] Bypass cert pinning using Frida and Objection
+- TODO

 - [ ] Bypass Jailbreak Detection with Liberty Lite
   - On your iPhone, open Cydia and add module author Ryley Angus’ repository by going to Sources → Edit → Add and enter `https://ryleyangus.com/repo/`
   - Go to Search → Enter Liberty Lite → Install